 Testing, inspection, maintenance, and calibration of laboratory equipment will be conducted according to laboratory QA/QC manuals, and as specified by the equipment manufacturer.
+A log of testing, inspection, maintenance, and calibration is required to be kept for all laboratory equipment used during sampling and processing of the samples.

-Local contractors employing the IDEXX EnterolertTM system for enumerating Enterococcus may require special equipment including the IDEXX Quanti-Tray® Sealer with insert along with the required supplies.
+Local contractors employing the IDEXX Enterolert[TM] system for enumerating Enterococcus may require special equipment including the IDEXX Quanti-Tray® Sealer with insert along with the required supplies.